 What other forms of tax for my pension should I be aware of?

 Income tax is the main tax you can expect to pay on your pension.
-Up until the 5th April 2023, if your pension pot has grown to be a large sum and exceeds the lifetime allowance, then you will be liable to pay an additional tax charge.
+Up until the 5th April 2023, if your pension had grown to be a large sum in excess of the lifetime allowance, then you would have been liable to pay an additional tax charge.
 The charge would only be levied once you draw upon your pension with the rate at 25% or 55% depending on if you took income or a lump sum.
 The latter being the higher charge.

 How to avoid paying tax on your pension